open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

       ans4:
         value: Incoherent deformations are dissipative
       ans5:
-        value: Irreversible processes are dissipative.
+        value: Dissipative processes are one where the total mechanical energy is not conserved.
 ---
 # {{ params.vars.title }}